Diwata (entrepreneur): Biography

 Before becoming a food vendor, Diwata was a contestant on the "Miss Q and A" segment of the Philippine television program It's Showtime in 2019.

 In April 2024, he became a cast member of Batang Quiapo.

 Diwata ran in the 2025 Philippine House of Representatives elections as fourth nominee for the Vendors Partylist, an organization seeking party-list representation.
 However, the party-list failed to secure a seat.

 Controversies

-In 2016, Balbuena first went viral for his strut at the police station after being involved in an incident where he reported two acquaintances using illegal drugs beneath J.W.
-Diokno Bridge in Pasay.
+In 2016, Balbuena first went viral for his strut at a police station in Pasay after being involved in an incident where he reported two acquaintances using illegal drugs beneath the J.W.
+Diokno Bridge.
 The complaint escalated into a physical altercation, during which Balbuena was wounded on his forehead and arm with a cutter by the person he had reported.